erickhun/blog/content/posts/why-taiwan.md

 Those small things made me increase my vigilance level.
 I had to stay "alert," and it just made me feel more comfortable to stay at home than outside.
 This **continuous level of alertness** adds a **mental overhead** that stays.
 Maybe are used to used to it, but I guess that's something I'm not used to anymore and make me unfomfortable when thinking about it.

-Why Taiwan ended up like that could be an interesting topic.
+How Taiwan ended up like that could be an interesting topic.
 If I were to make a quick guess, I'd say that after the ROC (Taiwan) government retreated to Taiwan, Taiwanese didn't have to endure the same reforms that happened in China since 1950.
 It followed the democracy path.
 The influence of the Japanese colonization could have played a big role in it culture too.

-[^1]: Taiwan has 13,000 convenience stores, with one for every 1,582 people! ([src](https://nspp.mofa.gov.tw/nsppe/news.php?post=234142)).

-[^2]: Convenience stores are places where you can buy food, do groceries, pick up concert tickets, send a package, top up mobile contracts, pay bills, and get a bubble tea or hot latte, all in the same shop.

-[^3]: _Taiwan APRC_: A permanent residence permit that allows you to stay and work indefinitely in Taiwan.
-This permit almost _never expires_, as long as you visit Taiwan one day every 5 years.
-You can get it after [3 years of working in Taiwan](https://goldcard.nat.gov.tw/en/tags/aprc/).

 [^1]: Taiwan has 13,000 convenience stores, with one for every 1,582 people! ([src](https://nspp.mofa.gov.tw/nsppe/news.php?post=234142)).